Classic Camera Lens Mounts

 Note: Don't copy without asking!
 Using the text or images on this site in an ebay auction is a violation of your ebay Terms of Service.

-Auto-focus/Manual focus: While you can adapt many older manual-focus lenses for use with auto-focus cameras (especially the Canon EOS series, because of its short lens registration distance), you cannot easily adapt auto-focus lenses from one series such as the Minolta to the Canon.
-That is because the camera body cannot control the lens aperture.
+Notes on Auto-focus/Manual focus / Auto-Exposure : While you can adapt many older manual-focus lenses for use with auto-focus cameras (especially the Canon EOS series, because of its short lens registration distance), you cannot easily adapt auto-focus lenses from one series such as the Minolta to the Canon.
+One reason is because the camera body cannot control the lens aperture.
 For example, if you mount a Nikon SLR 'G' series lens (which doesn't have an aperture dial) on a Canon EOS, you can only shoot the lens wide open.
 You can't stop down at all.
 You're better off selling off your auto-focus lenses and then buying the equivalent in the other series.

 M42 to EOS, Leica R to EOS, and Nikon F to EOS Adapters?